-- Periodically monitor staff compliance with the fee assessment process and provide additional training as needed. - Establish a collection policy for applications and identify additional permits with outstanding or unpaid fees.
+- Provide fee assessment training to new and existing staff. - Periodically monitor staff compliance with the fee assessment process and provide additional training as needed. - Establish a collection policy for applications and identify additional permits with outstanding or unpaid fees.
 Attempt to collect the outstanding fees. - Update the Accela application to ensure applicants make full payment before issuing a construction permit. - The department should contact the District Attorney, Civil Division, for further guidance on writing off closed accounts with unpaid and uncollectable balances.

 - CCFD will establish and provide fee verification/assessment training to appropriate staff members.
-Training will be provided prior to the new code adoption. - CCFD will conduct a monthly audit of a random application for each intake staff member responsible for fee verification/assessment.
-Training will be provided as needed. - CCFD will work with IT to develop/refine an Acela report to identify applications with outstanding or unpaid fees.
-CCFD will establish a procedure for billing and collecting outstanding balances on the applications. - CCFD will work with IT to ensure that the Acela programming requires full payment prior to the issuance of a construction permit.
-In previous Acela programming this was a requirement.
-Will verify that it is functioning and correct as needed. - CCFD will work through the CCFD assigned Civil DA for guidance on account collections or writing off closed accounts with unpaid and uncollectable accounts.
+Training will be provided and completed by Q4 2025, prior to the adoption of the new code which is intended to become effective in January 2026. - CCFD will begin conducting a monthly audit of a random application for each intake staff member responsible for fee verification/assessment by the end of Q4.
+Training will be provided as needed.
+This equates to 1 per person, per quarter, which is reasonable without creating unrealistic expectations. - CCFD will work with IT in Q4 2025 to develop/refine an Acella report to identify applications with outstanding or unpaid fees.
+CCFD will establish a procedure for billing and collecting outstanding balances on the applications. - CCFD will work with IT to ensure that the Acella programming requires full payment prior to the issuance of a construction permit.
+In previous Accela programming this was a requirement.
+Will verify that it is functioning and correct as needed. - CCFD will work through the CCFD assigned Civil DA through Q4 2025 for guidance on account collections or writing off closed accounts with unpaid and uncollectable accounts.